Scott Maentz/Flickr

 At some events, awards are given for the top decorated trunks.
 Others come up with their own award categories, like creepiest trunk or a people’s choice award.

 Costume contests are also popular.
 You can gather trick-or-treaters together and have the crowd applaud for their favorite costumes.
 An alternative to a costume contest is to gather together all the children wearing a similar costume.
-Take photos of the groups of princesses, pirates, or superheroes and share the photos with families on the school bulletin board, on Facebook, or in your newsletter.
+Take photos of the groups of princesses, pirates, or superheroes and share the photos with families on the school bulletin board, on Facebook, Instagram or TikTok, or in your newsletter.

 Another option is to have a pumpkin decorating contest.
 Select a panel to judge the entries or allow people attending your event to vote by placing raffle tickets into a jar or bag for each entrant.